 Students will complete a minimum of 18 credits over and above the MPH core course requirements.
 In addition to the courses listed in the above "Competencies Table" which total at least 5 credits, students must complete a minimum of 6 core elective credits.
 The remaining concentration credits may be completed from either core electives or other elective credits listed below.
-Students may propose a substitution for one elective course which must be approved by concentration directors.
+Students may elect courses from one thematic area or across multiple thematic areas.